ovidiucp/TinyWebServer/examples/FileUpload/README.txt

-To get this example running, make sure you modify the IP address inside the FileUpload.pde and upload.sh files to match an unused IP address in your network.
+To get this example running, make sure you modify the IP address inside the FileUpload.ino and upload.sh files to match an unused IP address in your network.

 Then run the upload.sh script to upload the files in the static